Growing & harvesting dragon fruits in saline water and even salty soil has been experimented and implemented

 - Cow manure

-So if you're wondering whether it is okay for dragon fruits to survive in saline water, the responding chord from nature has struck back to our quest with a big powerful Yes.
+So, if you're wondering whether it is okay for dragon fruits to survive in saline water, the response chord from nature has struck back to our quest with a big powerful Yes.
 Dragon fruits are warriors on land & even in seawater.
 This is truly remarkable and with no more doubt let's grow some dragons.

 Share or pin this post!